About the Client

 CloudHedge then leveraged its Discover solution which did an intelligent, in-depth discovery of the AIX servers to capture all the relevant application processes.
 This also equipped the client with the knowledge of application dependencies at OS level, port bindings, static configurations, etc. Having all this information upfront made the overall transformation project predictable and highlighted any risks, early in the project.

 Based on the information gathered during discovery phase, CloudHedge professional services team was able to recommend the customer hotspots in the application configuration, which are required to be modified.
 These modifications prepare the application to run natively in a containerized environment.
 Apart from these hotspots and static configuration, the application dependencies like volume mounts, external services like LDAP JMS had to be evaluated to ensure that they would continue to be accessible from within the target environment.
 Using the Transform tool, the application was modernized and was ready to be deployed on AWS.

 Post modernization, CloudHedge used its proprietary application blueprint functionality to deploy a Kubernetes cluster onto AWS and use that as a target for our migrated application.
 The core benefit here was the quick ramp-up of the client’s IT team, to embrace cloud and AWS platform achieved through Cruize.
 Cruize basically abstracted the complexities involved with first-time users of cloud technologies making overall adoption easier.

 To speed up the process, the team made use of CloudHedge Command Line Utility to integrate the deployment process into their existing CI/CD pipeline.

-- Since CloudHedge discovers the actual runtime, all the environment configuration applicable in existing production environment was captured and replicated as-is, thereby reducing risk.
+- Since CloudHedge discovers the actual runtime, all the environment configuration applicable in the existing production environment was captured and replicated as-is, thereby reducing risk.

-- The process did not cause any disruption for users as the cutover to new system was seamless for users.
+- The process did not cause any disruption for users as the cutover to the new system was seamless for users.